exercism/website-copy/pages/terms.md

 - Because you grant us a **non-exclusive** license, you retain rights on your Solutions/User Contributed Content.
 You can re-use this content as you see fit.
 - Because you grant us an **irrevocable, royalty-free, commercial** license on your User Contributed Content.
 We are allowed to re-use and adapt this content.
 We will do this in ways aligned with our Values.
-- Because we present your User Contributed Content under a CC BY-SA license, others can benefit from that content, but they have to credit Exercism.
+- Because we present your User Contributed Content under a CC BY-SA license, others can use and benefit from that content, but they have to credit our Platform (exercism.io) when they do.

 #### No warranties for User Contributed Content